Maker Club Enables Amputees with Customized and Accessible Alternatives

 Founder Mike Li worked in the IT industry up until 3 years ago when he was inspired by a video that highlighted a unique use of 3D printing for children’s prosthetics.
 Motivated to develop 3D printed prosthetics in order to help others, he and other local makers volunteered their time to create and customize prosthetics for patients.

 HK Make Club is made up of local makers who are keen on technology and driven by innovation.
 They initiated their prosthetic campaign by using their talents to create prosthetic arms and hands.

 Now, they are influential promoters of 3D printing technologies among local HK hospitals and medical institutions such as Prince of Wales Hospital.

 Customized prosthetics require unique and precision fitting parts that traditionally require lengthy and expensive iterations.
 These types of prosthetics have been unattainable to most of its intended patients due to high costs.

-Before adapting 3D printing, prosthetic production struggled with:
+Before adopting 3D printing, prosthetic production struggled with:

 1. Inability to mass produce due to custom parts and requirement of plaster molds.

-2. Long lead times and involved iterations due to the need of new molds alongside changes.
+2. Long lead times and involved iterations due to the need for new molds alongside changes.